mv-2112/canonical-openstack-docs/explanation/architecture.rst

 In a single-node deployment the node will assume control and compute roles by default.
 Note that the use of the storage role currently requires pristine, un-partitioned block devices on the node being used.

-It is possible to deploy a single-node cloud with remote access to control plane services and instances - this is the ``remote`` option for instance networking and requires a range of IP addresses for K8s loadbalancer use on the network upon which the node being used resides - see the Install Canonical OpenStack using the manual bare metal provider how-to guide for examples on how to do this.
+It is possible to deploy a single-node cloud with remote access to control plane services and instances - this is the ``remote`` option for instance networking and requires a range of IP addresses for K8s loadbalancer use on the network upon which the node being used resides - see the :doc:`Install Canonical OpenStack using the manual bare metal provider how-to guide</how-to/install/install-canonical-openstack-using-the-manual-bare-metal-provider>` for examples on how to do this.

-..
-TODO: Add a link to the Install Canonical OpenStack using the manual bare metal provider how-to guide

 Multi-node
 ~~~~~~~~~~